How and Why to Build Your Own Gun | DIY Guns Explained

 Even though there isn’t a national registry of gun owners, background checks and serial numbers kept by firearm manufacturers means the federal government and law enforcement has a way to track gun purchases.
 That has made a lot of people uneasy, especially as gun rights have been a consistent topic of debate by lawmakers.
 Since these discussions have made privacy issues a major concern, homemade “ghost guns” have steadily increased in popularity.

-People who build a DIY gun can do so right in their garage and avoid much of the red tape you encounter when you buy from the manufacturer or a retailer.
+People who build a DIY gun, such as the PF940c Full Build Kit, can do so right in their garage and avoid much of the red tape you encounter when you buy from the manufacturer or a retailer.
 As long as the gun you are building is for personal use there is no federal restriction about registering your weapon.
 In most states you also don’t have to engrave the firearm with a serial number.
 This creates a firearm that is completely off the books that no one except for yourself has to know exists.

 Laws about DIY Guns: Federal vs. State